The Common Program of the People's Republic of China 1949-1954

 See Article 59 and Timeline restrictions on migration 1949-1954

-Article 13 guarantees "True religious freedom to the workers, peasants, and the toiling population.
-Adhering to the principle of the complete separation of church and state, the [Chinese] Soviet state neither favors nor grants any financial assistance to any religion whatsoever.
-All Soviet citizens shall enjoy the right to engage in anti-religious propaganda.
-No religious institution of the imperialists shall be allowed to exist unless it shall comply with Soviet law."
+The Constitution of November 7, 1931, drafted during the first National Congress of the Chinese Soviet Republic, laid the foundation for the CCP's stance on religious practice.
+Article 13 ensured genuine religious freedom for workers, peasants, and the working population.
+Upholding the principle of complete separation between church and state, the Chinese Soviet state does not favor or provide financial support to any religion.
+All Soviet citizens have the right to engage in anti-religious propaganda, and no imperialist religious institution may operate unless it complies with Soviet law.
 The CCP, however, has never precisely defined religion, instead viewing it as a negative social force linked to feudalism or foreign imperialism.
 The Party distinguishes between two types of religious groups: HuiMen (會門) and DaoMen (道門), HuiMen mainly included secret societies, and DaoMen contained secret religions, folk religions, popular religions.
 The CCP categorizes the “HuiMen” as secret organizations and they are treated the same way as counterrevolutionary groups.
 See Article 7 .
 The CCP did not make distinctions among different sects, believing there was no need to investigate their theologies in detail.
 All were seen as remnants of China's feudal past and incompatible with progressive values.

 Calculations show that, by 1949, China had over 300 redemptive sects, with more than 13 million disciples and 820,000 ritual specialists, making up approximately 2.4% of the population.